armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-26-1.md

         jsonValidationDisabled: <boolean> #
 ```

 The config is optional.
-If omitted, strict validation is off by default.
+If omitted, strict validation is on by default.

 > Turning strict validation on may cause existing pipelines to fail if any JSON is invalid.